 Fashion is the second most polluting industry

-Did you know most clothing gets worn around five times before it’s discarded?
+Most clothing gets worn approximately five times before it’s discarded?
 This is thanks to an industry that pushes quick trends and fast, cheap fashion.

-While textile recycling programs do exist, they only account for 15% of total waste, leaving 85% in landfills!
+Textile recycling and up-cycling programs do exist, however, they only account for 15% of total waste, leaving 85% in landfills!
 In fact, the average U.S. citizen tosses 70lbs of clothing and other textiles every year.

 Just for the sake of visualization, that’s approximately the weight of a large dog.

 Now multiply that large dog by the U.S. population of 326,766,748.

 That’s a big pile of dogs!

 A gigantic dog pile might be adorable, fluffy fun, but the actual problem is not.

 Clothing given a second life can reduce yearly landfill gas emissions by up to 73%!

 I’m a big fan of secondhand clothing, clothing repair/tailoring to extend life, or recycling and up-cycling textiles.

 I try to shop local secondhand/thrift stores, but online stores like ThreadUp.com (use my referral link to get 10% off your order), Swap.com (referral link to get $10 off your order), the app Depop, or Poshmark.com, are great ways to extend the life of clothing, too.